DonatHalimi/sheero/backend/README.md

 - **[Mongoose](https://www.npmjs.com/package/mongoose)**: An Object Document Mapper (ODM) that simplifies interactions with MongoDB by providing schema-based models for documents.
 - **[Multer](https://www.npmjs.com/package/multer)**: Middleware used for handling multipart form data, commonly used for handling file uploads (like images).
 - **[Nodemailer](https://www.npmjs.com/package/nodemailer)**: A library for sending emails using a SMTP transport, allowing the backend to send verification emails and other notifications.
+- **[OTP Generator](https://www.npmjs.com/package/otp-generator)**: A library for generating One-Time Passwords (OTP) for user authentication.
 - **[Nodemon](https://www.npmjs.com/package/nodemon)**: A development utility that automatically restarts the server when changes are detected in the source code.
 - **[Passport](https://www.npmjs.com/package/passport)**: A middleware for handling authentication strategies, including Facebook and Google OAuth.
 - **[Passport-Facebook](https://www.npmjs.com/package/passport-facebook)**: A strategy for authenticating users using Facebook OAuth.
 - **[Passport-Google-OAuth20](https://www.npmjs.com/package/passport-google-oauth20)**: A strategy for authenticating users using Google OAuth.
 - **[Qrcode](https://www.npmjs.com/package/qrcode)**: A library for generating QR codes, used for generating QR codes for 2FA user authentication.
 - **[Slugify](https://www.npmjs.com/package/slugify)**: A library for generating slugs (URL-friendly strings) from text, ensuring URLs are user-friendly and SEO-friendly.
+- **[Socket.io](https://www.npmjs.com/package/socket.io)**: A library for real-time communication, used for live updates on order notifications in the frontend.
 - **[Speakeasy](https://www.npmjs.com/package/speakeasy)**: A library for generating and verifying one-time passwords (OTPs), used for 2FA in user authentication with authenticator applications.
 - **[Stripe](https://www.npmjs.com/package/stripe)**: A library for integrating with the Stripe payment system, allowing the backend to handle payments securely.
 - **[Yup](https://www.npmjs.com/package/yup)**: A JavaScript schema validator used for validating and parsing data to ensure it conforms to expected structures.